Electroacoustic Music Composition/Digital I

 a.
 Disability Resource Center 352-392-8565.

-14) My office door is always open; please feel free to drop by to discuss class issues as the need arises.
+12) My virtual office door is always open; please feel free to send me an email so that we can discuss class issues as the need arises.

 - GETTING STARTED: what the heck is a .sco and .orc Boulanger: